pytorch/audio/README.md

 ![TorchAudio Logo](docs/source/_static/img/logo.png)

+**We are in the process of refactoring TorchAudio and transitioning it into a maintenance phase.
+This process will include removing some user-facing features.
+Our main goals are to reduce redundancies with the rest of the PyTorch ecosystem, make it easier to maintain, and create a version of TorchAudio that is more tightly scoped to its strengths: processing audio data for ML.
+Please see [our community message](#3902) for more details.**

 The aim of torchaudio is to apply [PyTorch](https://github.com/pytorch/pytorch) to the audio domain.
 By supporting PyTorch, torchaudio follows the same philosophy of providing strong GPU acceleration, having a focus on trainable features through